rooz90s/FundBackofficeADRs/Archtectural_Decisions/#4_Synchronous_Communication.md

     </table>

 ## Context
-We have to select a media for our synchronous communication between services where immediate response is needed.
+We have to select a medium for our synchronous communication between services where immediate response is needed.
 ## Concerns
 - We need ***secure*** communication.
 - It should be ***adoptable*** in Organization.